New book reveals Christian church's 'untold story' in Surrey, White Rock - BC Local News

 It’s called The Church in Surrey and White Rock: The Untold Story, published by The SWR Publishing Company, and was released June 16 at a book launch at Regent Christian Academy in Sullivan that was attended by about 100 people.
 It’s available in local book stores.

 “These days it is sometimes difficult for particular groups, in this case Christian churches and Christian ministries, to be able to communicate outside their walls.
-If they do, often they’ll be misunderstood or they’ll be ignored,” said Whalley resident Lloyd Mackey, one of the book’s three editors.
+If they do, often they’ll be misunderstood or they’ll be ignored,” said Whalley’s Lloyd Mackey, one of the book’s three editors.

+Chapters of this $20 book cover the history of Christian churches in Surrey and White Rock, and local ministries that help the needy, seniors, refugees and immigrants.

 Mackey is a journalist and author who worked out of the Parliamentary Press Gallery in Ottawa.